 Configuring Indicator Confidence Deprecation for an Organization

-- The Organization Config screen will appear (Figure 3).
+- The Organization Config screen will be displayed with the Attributes Types tab selected (Figure 3).

-- Click the Deprecation Rules tab, and the Deprecation Rules screen will appear (Figure 4).
+- Click the Deprecation Rules tab, and the Deprecation Rules screen will be displayed (Figure 4).

-- To create a new Deprecation Rule, click the + NEW button, and the Create/Edit Deprecation Rule window will appear (Figure 5).
+- To create a new deprecation rule, click the + NEW button, and the Create/Edit Deprecation Rule window will be displayed (Figure 5).

 - Confidence: Use the plus and minus buttons to enter the amount by which the Confidence Rating should decrease if not updated by a ThreatConnect user.
 The number may also be entered manually.